 It’s critical to the deal-making process for several reasons.

-Due diligence allows companies to corroborate the information privuded by that the business that is being.
+Due diligence allows companies to corroborate the information provided by the business that is being acquired.
 By doing the proper due diligence a purchaser of a company can identify any possible problems so they can avoid a potentially bad deal.
 And, finally, acquisition due diligence can help a company determine how much the deal is actually worth.